 The Walled Garden of Kincardine Castle dates from about 1830.
-It was originally square in shape and divided into four quarters – a design that harks back to the ancient Persian walled gardens.
+It was originally square in shape and divided into four quarters – a design that harks back to the ancient Persian walled gardens from over 2,500 years ago.
 The Persians loved their gardens so much they made carpets showing their layout.

 Like most walled gardens in the UK this was originally a garden to provide food for the household.
 There were many mouths to feed as there were lots of servants working in big houses together with gardeners, grooms and so on.
 In the 1890s they rebuilt this castle and as it is much larger than the previous building it required a larger staff.
 Thus the old square garden, was too small to feed these extra mouths and the garden was enlarged.
 If you walk down the path below the greenhouse you can see the join in the wall where the new section starts.
 It seems the Persians had the same problem and here’s a carpet showing a garden with six sections, like ours.